LvcioT/fizz-buzz/README.md

 Every Langauage should have:

 * optional command line paramters:
+    * `--n-from`: runs the fizz-buzz alghoritm startingo from this number, `1` if not provided
-    * `--upto=number`: runs the fizz-buzz alghoritm up to this number, `100` if not provided
+    * `--n-to`: runs the fizz-buzz alghoritm up to this number, `100` if not providedwhole series has to be generated
-    * `--no-print`: avoid on screen print of the whole series, but the whole series has to be generated
+    * `--print-last`: prints just the last number and not the whole series
+* save the series in a data structure and print all when finished
 * a small set of tests

 ### Future Enhancement